hlefebvr/idol/docs/tutorials/mixed-integer-programming/modeling/expressions.rst

 .. admonition:: About constants in expressions

-    Without going into too much detail, we should here precise that each constant multiplying a variable in an :cpp:`Expr`, as well as the offset constant, can actually be composite.
+    Without going into too much detail, we should here precise that each constant multiplying a variable in an :cpp:`AffExpr`, as well as the offset constant, can actually be composite.
 For instance, this is the case when a variable is multiplied by a parameter which is considered fixed in the current model but cannot be evaluated at the time the expression is created.